gotreasa/green-tic-tac-toe/NOTES.md

 - ✅should print an empty grid at the start of the game
 - ✅should have an empty grid at the start
-- should throw error if the order has repeated elements
+- ✅should throw error if the order has repeated elements

+## Pomodoro 2

 - should print two moves
 - should declare X a winner if X in TOP_LEFT, MIDDLE_LEFT, and BOTTOM_LEFT